 Depending on if you’re at home or taking advantage of all the amenities in-person at an EōS, try one of these ideas for your next lunch break workout.

 You’re working from home and have back-to-back meetings all day, with barely any time to get any actual work done… understandable.
 Your half hour break may not include time to get to the gym, so you’re handling it at home today.
 Even though you’re at home, you’re not alone… EōS Fitness still has you covered.

-With the EōS Fitness mobile app, Black Card Members have unlimited access to over one hundred on-demand workouts across BODYPUMP™, BODYCOMBAT™, BODYBALANCE™, BODYATTACK™, LES MILLS GRIT™, and LES MILLS CORE™.
+With the EōS Fitness mobile app, gym-goers with an EōS Black Membership have unlimited access to over one hundred on-demand workouts across BODYPUMP™, BODYCOMBAT™, BODYBALANCE™, BODYATTACK™, LES MILLS GRIT™, and LES MILLS CORE™.
 The on-demand workout library gets updated every few months with new classes and music, keeping you motivated while enabling you to workout anytime, from anywhere.
 The virtual classes come in various lengths, including 30, 45, or 60-minute options, so getting a great workout during your lunch break is always possible.

 Lunch Break Workouts at EōS Fitness